Wisconsin bill to regulate wedding barns and overhaul state liquor laws wins bipartisan support

 People are also reading…

-Under the bill, wedding barns that host more than six events a year would have to obtain a Class B liquor license, which would allow them to serve beer and wine.
+Under the bill, wedding barns that host more than six events a year would have to obtain a Class B liquor license, which would allow them to serve beer, wine and liquor.

 Lawmakers on the Assembly's state affairs committee on Thursday dismissed concerns brought by some wedding barn owners that the requirements were too onerous.